GlymphApp/.github/profile/README.md

 🚀 We are currently building an app which helps starting your next community very easy and a new way to do it.

-👽 Clue: its related to social networking and unique.

 # Socials

 - [Twitter](https://twitter.com/GlymphApp)